andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

     Think about what its type would have to be.
 Could it possibly be called with a network that cannot be popped? (that is, that has only one layer?)

-2. Writer a [function that takes two networks of the same dimensions and adds together their weights](https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped.hs#L170-184).
+2. Write a [function that takes two networks of the same dimensions and adds together their weights](https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped.hs#L170-184).
     Remember that `L m n` has a `Num` instance that adds the matrices